 Undrawn commitments relate to outstanding call payments due on unquoted limited partnership funds held in private equity, property and infrastructure parts of the portfolio.
 The amounts 'called' by these funds are irregular in both size and timing over a period of between four and six years from the date of each original commitment.

 Note 25.
-Accounting Standards Issued, not yet adopted
+Accounting developments